BBN-Q/QGL/doc/intro.md

 * q1 (Qubit)
 * M-q1 (Measurement)
 * slaveTrig (LogicalMarker)
-* digitizerTrig (LogicalMarker)

 The naming convention for measurement channels of M-**qubitname** *must* be followed.
-In addition, the `slaveTrig` and `digitizerTrig` channels are required to compile a sequence.
+The `slaveTrig` channel is used in master-slave AWG configurations where one master AWG is used to trigger the start of the slave AWGs.

-To create and manage this library, you can use the `ExpSettingsGUI` from [PyQLab](https://github.com/BBN-Q/PyQLab).
+To create and manage this library, one can use the `ExpSettingsGUI` from [PyQLab](https://github.com/BBN-Q/PyQLab).
 The first tab, labeled "Channels" has two sub-panels for logical and physical channels, respectively.
 The fastest way to get started is to go to the "Instruments" tab, select the "AWG's" sub-tab, and create one or more AWGs of the appropriate type.
-Then, from the File menu choose "auto populate physical channels".
-Finally, create a set of logical channels (e.g. `q1` and `M-q1`) and select the appropriate physical channel for each.
+Then, on the "Physical" sub-tab of "Channels", click the "Auto" button to populate a list of physical channels.
+Finally, create a set of logical channels (e.g. `q1` of type `Qubit`, `M-q1` of type `Measurement`, and `slaveTrig` of type `LogicalMarker`) and select the appropriate physical channel for each.

 If you choose to create physical channels manually, note that these channel names must follow the convention *AWGName*-**channel**, where *AWGName*